-A reputable mover will deliver your household goods without scratches or loss.
+A reputable mover delivers your household goods without scratches or loss.
 However, even the best trained in the business can have unfortunate accidents.
 Protect your belongings by purchasing additional transit protection and working with Tippet Richardson.
 For nearly a century, we have helped Canadian families relocate countrywide and worldwide.
 Talk to our knowledgeable moving agents and discover how easy we can make it for you.

 3 Reasons to Buy Transit Insurance before Your Move